dasher-project/dasher-web/documents/Terminology.md

     zooming area can be represented by, for example, Cartesian X and Y co-ordinates.

+    The relationship between the zooming area and other elements in a zooming user interface (UI), can be any combination of the following.

+    -   Other elements of the zooming UI are adjacent to the zooming area.

+    -   Other elements of the zooming UI are superimposed in front of the zooming area.

+    For example, in Dasher Version Six proof-of-concept:

+    -   In the browser UI, the control panel and message bar are adjacent to and above the zooming area, and the copyright and license statement is adjacent to and below the zooming area.

+    -   In the custom keyboard UI, the prediction selector and message bar are adjacent to and above the zooming area, and the next-keyboard button is superimposed in front of the zooming area.

 -   The zooming area is a rectangular portion of an, in principle, infinite space.
 The edges of the zooming area can be referred to as the **Zooming Area Limits**, or just as the limits if this is obvious from